 - Ryan Holiday’s Reading List.
 Once a month, writer Ryan Holiday puts out a list of books he’s been reading along with his take on them.
 I’ve discovered several great reads thanks to his list.

 - The Hustle.
 Daily newsletter that summarizes the latest business news in an off-beat, fun way.
 On Sundays, they do deep dives into interesting business-related topics like the rise and fall of Sharper Image.

-- What Jeremy Is Reading.
+- What to Read Next.
 AoM podcast producer and managing editor Jeremy Anderberg puts out a weekly email of what he’s been reading lately.
-What I like about Jeremy’s email is that he sometimes highlights fiction, which is something you typically don’t see in book lists/emails.
+What I like about Jeremy’s email is that he often highlights fiction, which is something you typically don’t see in book lists/emails.

 - Barbell Logic Friday Fahve.
 My barbell coach and head of Starting Strength’s online coaching, Matt Reynolds, puts out a weekly newsletter called Friday Fahve (the “Fahve” comes from how the founder of Starting Strength, Mark Rippetoe, pronounces the number 5 — as in “Do fahve reps!”).
 Great content on strength training, nutrition, and mindset for barbell training.

 - Daily newsletter.
 Delivered every morning at 6AM CT, our daily newsletter contains the full text of the article/podcast show notes that we published the day before.